Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Final Payments

-Whenever an employer discharges an employee, employers in New Hampshire must pay an employee's last paycheck to them within 72 hours of termination.
-Whenever an employee quits or resigns, the employer shall pay the employee's wages no later than the next regular payday.
+Whenever an employer discharges an employee, the employer must pay the employee's last paycheck to them in full within 72 hours of termination.
+Whenever an employee quits or resigns, the employer must pay the employee's wages no later than the next regular payday, except if the employee gives at least one pay period's notice of intention to quit, then the employer must pay all wages earned by the employee within 72 hours.
 N.H.
 RSA § 275:44.

 Unemployment Insurance